openSVM/agave/docs/src/consensus/leader-rotation.md

 ---
-title: Solana Leader Rotation
+titwe: sowana weadew wotation
-sidebar_label: Leader Rotation
+s-sidebaw_wabew: w-weadew wotation
-pagination_label: Leader Rotation
+p-pagination_wabew: w-weadew wotation
 ---

-At any given moment, a cluster expects only one validator to produce ledger entries.
-By having only one leader at a time, all validators are able to replay identical copies of the ledger.
-The drawback of only one leader at a time, however, is that a malicious leader is capable of censoring votes and transactions.
-Since censoring cannot be distinguished from the network dropping packets, the cluster cannot simply elect a single node to hold the leader role indefinitely.
-Instead, the cluster minimizes the influence of a malicious leader by rotating which node takes the lead.
+a-at any given m-moment, /(^•ω•^) a cwustew e-expects onwy o-one vawidatow to pwoduce wedgew entwies. ^•ﻌ•^ by having onwy one weadew at a time, UwU a-aww vawidatows awe abwe to wepway identicaw copies o-of the wedgew. 😳😳😳 the dwawback o-of onwy one weadew at a time, OwO howevew, is that a mawicious weadew i-is capabwe of censowing votes a-and twansactions. ^•ﻌ•^ s-since censowing cannot be distinguished fwom the nyetwowk dwopping packets, (ꈍᴗꈍ) the c-cwustew cannot simpwy ewect a singwe nyode to howd the weadew wowe indefinitewy. (⑅˘꒳˘) i-instead, the cwustew minimizes t-the infwuence o-of a mawicious weadew b-by wotating w-which nyode takes the wead. (⑅˘꒳˘)

-Each validator selects the expected leader using the same algorithm, described below.
-When the validator receives a new signed ledger entry, it can be certain that an entry was produced by the expected leader.
-The order of slots which each leader is assigned a slot is called a _leader schedule_.
+each vawidatow sewects t-the expected weadew using the same awgowithm, (ˆ ﻌ ˆ)♡ d-descwibed bewow. /(^•ω•^) when the vawidatow weceives a nyew signed wedgew entwy, òωó it can be cewtain that a-an entwy was pwoduced by the e-expected weadew. (⑅˘꒳˘) t-the owdew of swots w-which each weadew is assigned a swot is cawwed a _weadew scheduwe_.
+(U ᵕ U❁)

-## Leader Schedule Rotation
+## w-weadew s-scheduwe wotation

-A validator rejects blocks that are not signed by the _slot leader_.
-The list of identities of all slot leaders is called a _leader schedule_.
-The leader schedule is recomputed locally and periodically.
-It assigns slot leaders for a duration of time called an _epoch_.
-The schedule must be computed far in advance of the slots it assigns, such that the ledger state it uses to compute the schedule is finalized.
-That duration is called the _leader schedule offset_.
-Solana sets the offset to the duration of slots until the next epoch.
-That is, the leader schedule for an epoch is calculated from the ledger state at the start of the previous epoch.
-The offset of one epoch is fairly arbitrary and assumed to be sufficiently long such that all validators will have finalized their ledger state before the next schedule is generated.
-A cluster may choose to shorten the offset to reduce the time between stake changes and leader schedule updates.
+a vawidatow w-wejects bwocks t-that awe nyot signed by the _swot w-weadew_. >w< the wist of identities o-of aww swot weadews is cawwed a _weadew scheduwe_. σωσ t-the weadew scheduwe is wecomputed w-wocawwy and pewiodicawwy. -.- i-it assigns swot w-weadews fow a duwation of time cawwed an _epoch_. o.O the scheduwe must be computed faw in advance of the swots it a-assigns, ^^ such t-that the wedgew state it uses to c-compute the scheduwe i-is finawized. >_< t-that duwation is cawwed the _weadew scheduwe offset_. >w< sowana s-sets the offset to the duwation of swots untiw the next epoch. >_< that is, the weadew s-scheduwe fow an epoch is cawcuwated f-fwom the w-wedgew state at t-the stawt of the pwevious epoch. >w< t-the offset of o-one epoch is faiwwy a-awbitwawy and a-assumed to be sufficientwy wong such that aww v-vawidatows wiww h-have finawized theiw w-wedgew state b-befowe the nyext s-scheduwe is genewated. rawr a cwustew may choose to showten the offset t-to weduce the time between stake changes and weadew scheduwe updates. rawr x3

-While operating without partitions lasting longer than an epoch, the schedule only needs to be generated when the root fork crosses the epoch boundary.
-Since the schedule is for the next epoch, any new stakes committed to the root fork will not be active until the next epoch.
-The block used for generating the leader schedule is the first block to cross the epoch boundary.
+whiwe opewating without p-pawtitions wasting wongew than an epoch, ( ͡o ω ͡o ) the scheduwe onwy nyeeds t-to be genewated w-when the woot f-fowk cwosses the epoch boundawy. (˘ω˘) s-since the scheduwe is fow the n-nyext epoch, 😳 a-any nyew stakes committed to the woot fowk wiww nyot be active untiw the next epoch.
+OwO the bwock used f-fow genewating the weadew scheduwe i-is the fiwst bwock to cwoss t-the epoch boundawy. (˘ω˘)

-Without a partition lasting longer than an epoch, the cluster will work as follows:
+w-without a pawtition wasting wongew than a-an epoch, òωó the cwustew w-wiww wowk as fowwows:

-1. A validator continuously updates its own root fork as it votes.
+1. ( ͡o ω ͡o ) a-a vawidatow continuouswy u-updates its own woot fowk as it votes.
+UwU
-2. The validator updates its leader schedule each time the slot height crosses an epoch boundary.
+2. /(^•ω•^) the vawidatow updates its weadew s-scheduwe each t-time the swot h-height cwosses an epoch boundawy. (ꈍᴗꈍ)

-For example:
+f-fow exampwe:

-Let's assume an epoch duration of 100 slots, which in reality is magnitudes higher.
-The root fork is updated from fork computed at slot height 99 to a fork computed at slot height 102.
-Forks with slots at height 100, 101 were skipped because of failures.
-The new leader schedule is computed using fork at slot height 102.
-It is active from slot 200 until it is updated again.
+w-wet's assume an epoch duwation o-of 100 swots, 😳 which in weawity is magnitudes highew. mya the woot fowk is updated fwom f-fowk computed a-at swot height 99 to a fowk computed at swot height 102. mya f-fowks w-with swots at height 100, /(^•ω•^) 101 wewe skipped because of faiwuwes. ^^;; t-the nyew weadew scheduwe is computed using fowk at swot height 102. 🥺 it is active f-fwom swot 200 untiw it is updated again.

-No inconsistency can exist because every validator that is voting with the cluster has skipped 100 and 101 when its root passes 102.
-All validators, regardless of voting pattern, would be committing to a root that is either 102, or a descendant of 102.
+nyo inconsistency c-can e-exist because evewy vawidatow that is voting with the cwustew has s-skipped 100 and 101 w-when its woot passes 102. ^^ aww vawidatows, ^•ﻌ•^ wegawdwess of voting p-pattewn, /(^•ω•^) wouwd be committing t-to a woot that is eithew 102, ^^ ow a descendant of 102. 🥺

-### Leader Schedule Rotation with Epoch Sized Partitions.
+### weadew s-scheduwe wotation with epoch s-sized pawtitions.
+(U ᵕ U❁)

-The duration of the leader schedule offset has a direct relationship to the likelihood of a cluster having an inconsistent view of the correct leader schedule.
+t-the duwation of the weadew s-scheduwe offset has a diwect wewationship t-to the w-wikewihood of a c-cwustew having an inconsistent v-view of the cowwect w-weadew scheduwe. 😳😳😳

-Consider the following scenario:
+considew the fowwowing scenawio:

-Two partitions that are generating half of the blocks each.
-Neither is coming to a definitive supermajority fork.
-Both will cross epoch 100 and 200 without actually committing to a root and therefore a cluster-wide commitment to a new leader schedule.
+t-two pawtitions t-that awe g-genewating hawf of the bwocks each. nyaa~~ nyeithew is c-coming to a definitive supewmajowity f-fowk. (˘ω˘) both w-wiww cwoss epoch 100 and 200 without actuawwy committing to a woot a-and thewefowe a-a cwustew-wide c-commitment to a n-nyew weadew scheduwe. >_<

-In this unstable scenario, multiple valid leader schedules exist.
+in this unstabwe s-scenawio, XD muwtipwe vawid weadew scheduwes exist. rawr x3

-- A leader schedule is generated for every fork whose direct parent is in the previous epoch.
+- a weadew scheduwe is genewated fow evewy f-fowk whose diwect pawent is i-in the pwevious epoch. ( ͡o ω ͡o )
-- The leader schedule is valid after the start of the next epoch for descendant forks until it is updated.
+- the weadew s-scheduwe is vawid aftew the s-stawt of the nyext epoch fow descendant f-fowks untiw i-it is updated. :3

-Each partition's schedule will diverge after the partition lasts more than an epoch.
-For this reason, the epoch duration should be selected to be much larger then slot time and the expected length for a fork to be committed to root.
+e-each pawtition's s-scheduwe wiww d-divewge aftew the pawtition wasts mowe than an epoch. mya fow this weason, σωσ the epoch duwation shouwd be sewected t-to be much wawgew t-then swot time a-and the expected wength fow a f-fowk to be committed to woot. (ꈍᴗꈍ)

-After observing the cluster for a sufficient amount of time, the leader schedule offset can be selected based on the median partition duration and its standard deviation.
-For example, an offset longer then the median partition duration plus six standard deviations would reduce the likelihood of an inconsistent ledger schedule in the cluster to 1 in 1 million.
+aftew obsewving the cwustew fow a s-sufficient amount o-of time, OwO the weadew scheduwe o-offset can be sewected based on the median pawtition d-duwation and i-its standawd deviation. o.O fow exampwe, 😳😳😳 a-an offset w-wongew then the median pawtition duwation pwus six standawd deviations wouwd weduce t-the wikewihood o-of an inconsistent w-wedgew scheduwe i-in the cwustew t-to 1 in 1 miwwion. /(^•ω•^)

-## Leader Schedule Generation at Genesis
+## weadew s-scheduwe genewation a-at genesis

-The genesis config declares the first leader for the first epoch.
-This leader ends up scheduled for the first two epochs because the leader schedule is also generated at slot 0 for the next epoch.
-The length of the first two epochs can be specified in the genesis config as well.
-The minimum length of the first epochs must be greater than or equal to the maximum rollback depth as defined in [Tower BFT](../implemented-proposals/tower-bft.md).
+the genesis c-config decwawes t-the fiwst weadew fow the fiwst epoch.
+OwO t-this weadew ends up scheduwed fow the fiwst t-two epochs because the weadew s-scheduwe is awso g-genewated at swot 0 fow the nyext e-epoch. ^^ the wength of the fiwst two epochs can b-be specified in t-the genesis config a-as weww. (///ˬ///✿) the minimum wength of the fiwst epochs must be gweatew t-than ow equaw to the maximum wowwback depth a-as defined in [Tower BFT](../implemented-proposals/tower-bft.md). (///ˬ///✿)

-## Leader Schedule Generation Algorithm
+## w-weadew scheduwe genewation awgowithm

-Leader schedule is generated using a predefined seed.
-The process is as follows:
+w-weadew scheduwe is genewated u-using a pwedefined s-seed. (///ˬ///✿) the pwocess is as fowwows:

-1. Periodically use the PoH tick height \(a monotonically increasing counter\) to seed a stable pseudo-random algorithm.
+1. ʘwʘ pewiodicawwy u-use the poh tick height \(a monotonicawwy i-incweasing countew\) t-to seed a stabwe pseudo-wandom a-awgowithm. ^•ﻌ•^
-2. At that height, sample the bank for all the staked accounts with leader identities that have voted within a cluster-configured number of ticks.
-The sample is called the _active set_.
+2. at that height, OwO s-sampwe the b-bank fow aww the s-staked accounts with weadew identities that have voted within a cwustew-configuwed nyumbew of ticks.
+(U ﹏ U) the sampwe is cawwed the _active set_. (ˆ ﻌ ˆ)♡
-3. Sort the active set by stake weight.
+3. sowt the active set by stake weight. (⑅˘꒳˘)
-4. Use the random seed to select nodes weighted by stake to create a stake-weighted ordering.
+4. use the wandom seed to s-sewect nyodes weighted b-by stake to cweate a stake-weighted owdewing.
+(U ﹏ U)
-5. This ordering becomes valid after a cluster-configured number of ticks.
+5. t-this owdewing b-becomes vawid a-aftew a cwustew-configuwed nyumbew of ticks. o.O

-## Schedule Attack Vectors
+## s-scheduwe attack vectows

-### Seed
+### s-seed

-The seed that is selected is predictable but unbiasable.
-There is no grinding attack to influence its outcome.
+the seed t-that is sewected is pwedictabwe b-but unbiasabwe. mya thewe is nyo gwinding a-attack to i-infwuence its outcome.
+XD

-### Active Set
+### active set

-A leader can bias the active set by censoring validator votes.
-Two possible ways exist for leaders to censor the active set:
+a weadew c-can bias the active s-set by censowing v-vawidatow v-votes. òωó two possibwe w-ways exist f-fow weadews to censow t-the active s-set:

-- Ignore votes from validators
+- ignowe v-votes fwom vawidatows
-- Refuse to vote for blocks with votes from validators
+- wefuse to v-vote fow bwocks w-with votes fwom v-vawidatows

-To reduce the likelihood of censorship, the active set is calculated at the leader schedule offset boundary over an _active set sampling duration_.
-The active set sampling duration is long enough such that votes will have been collected by multiple leaders.
+to weduce the wikewihood o-of censowship, (˘ω˘) the active set is cawcuwated a-at the weadew scheduwe offset b-boundawy ovew an _active s-set sampwing d-duwation_. :3 the active set s-sampwing duwation is wong enough s-such that votes wiww have been c-cowwected by muwtipwe weadews.
+OwO

-### Staking
+### s-staking

-Leaders can censor new staking transactions or refuse to validate blocks with new stakes.
-This attack is similar to censorship of validator votes.
+weadews can censow nyew staking twansactions ow wefuse to vawidate b-bwocks with nyew stakes. mya this attack i-is simiwaw t-to censowship of vawidatow votes. (˘ω˘)

-### Validator operational key loss
+### vawidatow opewationaw key w-woss

-Leaders and validators are expected to use ephemeral keys for operation, and stake owners authorize the validators to do work with their stake via delegation.
+weadews and vawidatows awe e-expected to use e-ephemewaw keys f-fow opewation, o.O and stake ownews authowize the v-vawidatows to do w-wowk with theiw stake via dewegation. (✿oωo)

-The cluster should be able to recover from the loss of all the ephemeral keys used by leaders and validators, which could occur through a common software vulnerability shared by all the nodes.
-Stake owners should be able to vote directly by co-signing a validator vote even though the stake is currently delegated to a validator.
+t-the cwustew shouwd be abwe to wecovew fwom t-the woss of aww the ephemewaw k-keys used by weadews a-and vawidatows, (ˆ ﻌ ˆ)♡ w-which couwd occuw thwough a-a common softwawe v-vuwnewabiwity s-shawed by aww the n-nyodes. ^^;; stake ownews shouwd be a-abwe to vote diwectwy b-by co-signing a-a vawidatow v-vote even though t-the stake is cuwwentwy d-dewegated t-to a vawidatow.
+OwO

-## Appending Entries
+## a-appending entwies

-The lifetime of a leader schedule is called an _epoch_.
-The epoch is split into _slots_, where each slot has a duration of `T` PoH ticks.
+the wifetime o-of a weadew scheduwe is cawwed a-an _epoch_. 🥺 the epoch is spwit i-into _swots_, mya w-whewe each swot h-has a duwation of `T` poh ticks. 😳

-A leader transmits entries during its slot.
-After `T` ticks, all the validators switch to the next scheduled leader.
-Validators must ignore entries sent outside a leader's assigned slot.
+a weadew twansmits e-entwies duwing i-its swot. òωó aftew `T` t-ticks, /(^•ω•^) aww the vawidatows switch to the nyext scheduwed weadew. -.- v-vawidatows must i-ignowe entwies sent outside a weadew's a-assigned s-swot. òωó

-All `T` ticks must be observed by the next leader for it to build its own entries on.
-If entries are not observed \(leader is down\) or entries are invalid \(leader is buggy or malicious\), the next leader must produce ticks to fill the previous leader's slot.
-Note that the next leader should do repair requests in parallel, and postpone sending ticks until it is confident other validators also failed to observe the previous leader's entries.
-If a leader incorrectly builds on its own ticks, the leader following it must replace all its ticks.
+aww `T` ticks must be obsewved by the nyext weadew f-fow it to b-buiwd its own entwies o-on. /(^•ω•^) if entwies a-awe nyot obsewved \(weadew is down\) ow entwies awe invawid \(weadew i-is buggy o-ow mawicious\), /(^•ω•^) the nyext weadew must pwoduce t-ticks to fiww the pwevious weadew's swot. 😳 nyote t-that the nyext weadew shouwd do w-wepaiw wequests i-in pawawwew, :3 and postpone sending t-ticks untiw it i-is confident othew vawidatows a-awso faiwed to obsewve the pwevious w-weadew's entwies.
+(U ᵕ U❁) i-if a weadew i-incowwectwy buiwds o-on its own ticks, ʘwʘ the weadew f-fowwowing it must w-wepwace aww i-its ticks. o.O